jonathanlermitage/tikione-steam-cleaner/README.md

-##### ``>> Project Status >>`` TikiOne Steam Cleaner v1 development is over.
-I will build a new version based on Python instead of Java: you'll get a more secure, lighter and faster program.
-Check [TikiOne Steam Cleaner v2](https://github.com/jonathanlermitage/tikione-steam-cleaner-2) next year.
+##### ``>> Project Status >>`` Finally, I don't have enought free-time to intruduce a new programming language.
+So, TikiOne Steam Cleaner development has restarted.
+I will continue to use Java.
+Thx for your understanding, and sorry for the confusion.
+In other words, V2 (with native code) is dead but V1 (with Java) is alive!

 ## TikiOne Steam Cleaner - The best companion of Steam users

 Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
 For MS Windows only.

-TikiOne Steam Cleaner is built with [NetBeans 7.3.1](http://netbeans.org) and the latest version of Oracle JDK7.
+TikiOne Steam Cleaner is built with [NetBeans 8.0](http://netbeans.org) and the latest version of Oracle JDK7.

 ![Screenshot](http://netbeanscolors.org/files/steamcleaner_2.png)